Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

+## Observation:
-### Based on Visuals above we can clearly notice that RandomForest and XGBC models are showing good results.
+✅ Based on Visuals above we can clearly notice that RandomForest and XGBC models are showing good results.
 We will tune the parameters next to find the best suitable model

-## Creating a comparison table for the Models
+### 📋 Creating a Comparison Table for the Models

 ```python
 models = ['RandomForest', 'DecisionTree', 'KNeighbors', 'xgbc']